xdevplatform/Gnip-Insights-Interface/README.md

 different lists of Twitter user IDs.

-The Audience API interface implements this simplification by sorting and hashing the input user ID set, thus creating a unique identifier for each input set of IDs.
+The Audience API interface implements this simplification by sorting and hashing the input user ID set, thus creating a unique identifier for each unique set of IDs.
 This identifier is then used as the base name for the one or more segments that contain the user IDs, and as the name for the audience associated with that segment or segments.
 Multiple segments will only be created when the size of the input set of user IDs exceeds the maximum